-On November 18, 2007, Burlington resident, Kurt Koster sent a media release to the Burlington Post with an aim to recruit citizens to form a local advocacy group to speak up for the rights of the environment.
+In November 2007, Burlington resident, Kurt Koster sent a media release to the Burlington Post with an aim to recruit citizens to form a local advocacy group to speak up for the rights of the environment.

-A handful of passionate individuals gathered (Kurt Koster, Amy Schnurr, Susan Fraser, Marnie Mellish, Ann & Ron Oatman, Cathy Ridsdale, Marianne Meed-Ward and Donna Fraser), grassroot efforts took hold, and BurlingtonGreen Environmental Association was born.
+A handful of passionate individuals responded to the notice, grassroot efforts took hold, and BurlingtonGreen Environmental Association was born on November 21, 2007.
 Since that time, our team has grown, welcoming the valuable contributions of many and our work has expanded to keep pace with the increasing demands that come with a city that is reaching its growth capacity.

 We are a welcoming, inclusive organization.
 Our primary team consists of a volunteer Board of Directors, an Executive Director and program staff, which varies in size depending upon the amount of funds we have to work with.

 We provide a dedicated voice for the environment to inform and influence public policy.
-Our work is based on research and a good understanding of the facts, presented with a solution-focus.
-Our goal is to protect and improve the health of the environment.
-We collaborate with the community, residents, businesses, organizations, advocates and governments to ensure the rights of the environment are respected.
+Our work is based on research and a good understanding of the facts, presented with a solution focus.
+We collaborate with residents, youth, businesses, organizations, and the government to ensure the rights of the environment are respected.